Icarians: Denton County, Texas

-Only 27 intrepid French settlers were able to make the final leg of the trip from the farm designated as a resting place to their new Texan utopia, a site located in today's Denton County in Texas (northwest of Dallas).
+Only 27 intrepid French settlers made the final leg of the trip from the farm designated as a resting place to their new Texan utopia, a site located in today's Denton County in Texas (northwest of Dallas).
 The small group arrived June 2, 1848, and immediately began a frenzied effort to construct dwellings in order to stake their land claims, attempting at the same time to plow and farm the prairie.
 Virtually no time remained to meet the terms of the land concession.
 The hot summer sun began to bake the ground.
 Poorly fed, poorly housed, overworked and exhausted, the Icarian colonists next fell victim to an outbreaks of cholera and malaria, illnesses which killed four and sickened the rest.
 Making a bad situation still worse, the one medical doctor in the company broke down into a state of insanity and deserted his fellows.

 Back home in France, the Revolution of 1848 had long been in full swing and King Louis Philippe overthrown.
-The necessity of emigration to achieve democratic reforms seemed less compelling and the volunteers for Icarian colonization in America melted away.
-Some 1500 settlers were planned for the next wave of settlers; only 19 made the trip, of whom barely more than half ever made it to Texas to join the beleaguered "advance guard" in their Sisyphean task.
+The necessity of emigration to achieve democratic reforms seemed less compelling, and volunteers for Icarian colonization in America changed their minds.
+Some 1500 settlers had planned to participate in the next wave of settlers; only 19 made the trip, of whom barely more than half made it to Texas to join the beleaguered "advance guard" in their Sisyphean task.

-The grim reality of their situation now clear, the Texas colonization venture was written off as a total loss by the participants and the survivors divided into small groups to make their way back to Shreveport and from there to New Orleans.
-Four more died en route.
+The grim reality of their situation now clear, the Texas colonization venture was written off as a total loss by the participants.
+The survivors divided into small groups to make their way back to Shreveport and from there to New Orleans.
+Four died en route.
 Finally arriving in New Orleans late in 1848, the Texas pioneers were met by several hundred colonization enthusiasts from France, who had been slowly congregating in that city.
 Their mood was grim.

 News of the Texas catastrophe reached Cabet in France and on December 13, 1848, he set out from Liverpool for America in an attempt to shore up the project.
 After landing in New York, he shipped out again for New Orleans, disembarking there on January 19, 1849.
 Cabet found his supporters in disarray, "in the deplorable spirit of a defeated army," to borrow words from an official history by the group.
 A portion of the prospective colonists sought to abandon the project and to return to France; others sought to continue the colonization project in a more suitable locale.

 On January 21 the colonists held a general meeting to decide their fate.
 Cabet declared that if a majority sought to return home to France, he would support the decision — although with all the costs absorbed in the previous year such a move would have meant financial disaster for all.
-A small majority of 280 decided to continue with the colonization project if a more suitable locale was found; 200 sought to return.
+A small majority of 280 decided to continue with the colonization project if a more suitable locale was found; 200 decided to return to France.
 A formal split of the Icarians along these lines immediately followed, the first of three great factional rifts which would split the movement.